Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Preliminaries: Linear Representation, Blow-ups, and Conflict Graphs

 \section{Preliminaries: Linear Representation, Blow-ups, and Conflict Graphs}

 In this section we introduce some important tools for our proof.
-We point out that counterparts of these tools have been developed for the study of flip sequences between non-crossing spanning trees~\cite{bjerkevik2024flippingnoncrossingspanningtrees}.
+We point out that counterparts of these tools have been developed for the study of the diameter of the flip graph of non-crossing spanning trees~\cite{bjerkevik2024flippingnoncrossingspanningtrees}.
 We adapt them for the study of flip sequences between triangulations.
+To maintain consistency with previous work~\cite{Trees2026hards,bjerkevik2024flippingnoncrossingspanningtrees}, we adopt similar notation wherever possible.

 \subparagraph{Linear Representation.} A usual way to represent a convex $n$-point polygon and a triangulation of it is by placing $n$ points equidistantly on a circle, with vertices numbered in counterclockwise order.
 Edges are then straight lines between points.